 Crude oil production derivatives.
 The Company sells its crude oil production at the lease and the sales contracts governing such crude oil production are tied directly to, or are correlated with, NYMEX WTI crude oil prices.
 As such, the Company uses NYMEX WTI derivative contracts to manage future crude oil price volatility.

-The Company's outstanding crude oil derivative contracts as of June 30, 2023 and the weighted average crude oil prices per barrel for those contracts are as follows:
+The Company's outstanding crude oil derivative instruments as of September 30, 2023 and the weighted average crude oil prices and premiums payable per barrel for those contracts are as follows: